mikrono/tModLoaderWiki_kr_ko/Intermediate-Guide-to-AI.md

 ```
 If you test this code you should see your npc fly upwards.
 You probably want your npc to do something more complex though, and to do that we need to keep track of time, and find a player to target.

-Timers are covered in this guide https://github.com/tModLoader/tModLoader/wiki/Time-and-Timers, which you should read if you haven't already.
+Timers are covered in this [guide](https://github.com/tModLoader/tModLoader/wiki/Time-and-Timers), which you should read if you haven't already.
 Lets add a timer like this guide shows
 ```cs
 int Time = 0;
 public override void AI(){